KQM-git/TCL/general-mechanics/miscellaneous-entries.md

 * Reactions (and auras) are done client-side, while Damage and hit requires servers for them to work.
 This applies to their respective triggers too.
 * Average party level warning/zone level/enemy level color warning is a lie, only highest level character is accounted for.
+* Every character model is capable of rolling in place.
+  * In order to perform it, you need enough movement speed and then proceed to jump from being idle -> hold W while falling.
+  * Depending on character model, you need up to the following movement speed in order to roll.
+These are upper bounds and it might be possible to roll with lower values but way harder to execute.
+    * Child female - 10%
+    * Adult female - 10%
+    * Adult male - 25%
+    * Teen male - 35%
+    * Teen female - 35%

 ## Cancelling